klinker24/Android-DragDismissActivity/README.md

     .setShowToolbar(true)				// defaults to true
     .setShouldScrollToolbar(true)       // defaults to true
-    .setFullscreenOnTablets(false)      // defaults to false, tablets will have padding on each side .build(dragDismissActivity);
+    .setFullscreenOnTablets(false)      // defaults to false, tablets will have padding on each side .setDragElasticity(DragDismissIntentBuilder.DragElasticity.NORMAL)  // Larger elasticities will make it easier to dismiss.
+    .build(dragDismissActivity);

 // do anything else that you want to set up the Intent